sebastianBoehringer/encryption-starter/README.md

 JaSypt ultimately was using a similar approach.
 The key difference is that JaSypt uses a custom type of `PropertySource`.
 This means that you have to register the property source yourself.
+This gives the implementer more flexibility, although you also have to correctly configure it.

 ## Todo Steps